Financial Aid Terms and Conditions

 Students who alter their enrollment status (drop or add courses) during the course of a semester are subject to having their eligibility for federal financial assistance recalculated and could be required to return some, if not all of their Federal Assistance.
 Students should review the following explanations carefully.

-Students who have not attended and/or participated in a class they are enrolled in during the first week of the semester will be automatically dropped from that course at the beginning of the second week.
+Students who have not attended and/or participated in a class they are enrolled in during the first week of the semester may be dropped from that course at the beginning of the second week.
+Automatic withdrawal from a course is not guaranteed and students wishing to drop courses should still go through the proper withdrawal process to avoid accruing additional charges.
 If you have questions about this matter please contact your instructor.

 Enrollment Changes Prior to the Census Date